 We'll simply have to wait for the test results.

 The Agriculture, Fisheries and Conservation Department (AFCD) said today (December 22) that a dead Oriental magpie robin found in To Lok Road, Tseung Kwan O, was suspected to be H5 positive after initial laboratory testing.
 Further confirmation tests are being conducted.

 The dead bird was found and collected in 8 To Lok Road, Tseung Kwan O, yesterday (December 21).
 The Oriental magpie robin is a common resident of Hong Kong.

-The spokesman said cleansing and disinfection have been stepped up at the venue, adding that there are no poultry farms within three kilometres of where the dead bird was found.
+The spokesman said cleaning and disinfection have been stepped up at the venue, adding that there are no poultry farms within 3 kilometres of where the dead bird was found.

-In view of the case, the AFCD has phoned poultry farmers to remind them to strengthen precautionary and biosecurity measures against avian influenza.
-Letters have been issued to farmers, pet bird shop owners and licence holders of pet poultry and racing pigeons reminding them that proper precautions must be taken.
+In view of the case, the AFCD already phoned poultry farmers to remind them to strengthen precautionary and biosecurity measures against avian influenza.
+Letters will be issued to farmers, pet bird shop owners and licence holders of pet poultry and racing pigeons reminding them that proper precautions must be taken.

-The spokesman said the department would conduct frequent inspections of poultry farms and the wholesale market to ensure that proper precautions against avian influenza have been implemented.
+The spokesman said the department would ensure that proper precautions against avian influenza have been implemented.
 The department will continue its wild bird monitoring and surveillance.